A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Free energy calculation of Strongly Segregated Polygons

-This total free energy is now given explicitly in terms of the positions of the six nodes, the monomer compositions~$(\phi_A,\phi_B,\phi_C)$ (with $\phi_A+\phi_B+\phi_C=1$), the Flory interaction parameters and the radius of the core.
+This total free energy is now given explicitly in terms of the positions of the six nodes, the monomer compositions~$(\phi_A,\phi_B,\phi_C)$ (with $\phi_A+\phi_B+\phi_C=1$), the Flory interaction parameters and the degree of polymerization.